 How to Pack for The Yacht Week

 Before heading to The Yacht Week last summer, I tried to do some research on what to expect but didn't have much success.
-I've since done a post on everything I think you need to know, but one important piece that I think deserves more attention is what to pack.
 The Yacht Week is, as they say, nothing like the real world after all!

 So what do you bring to the best week of your life?
 Here's what I'd suggest!

-- Bikinis - as many as you have/can fit!
-You live in these so if you have 7, bring 7 (one for everyday).
-Some of my favs are this colorful Kiini one, this colorful Mara Hoffman one, this red Marysia scalloped one, this L*Space wrap one, and this one from Forever 21
+BIKINIS/SWIMWEAR - as many as you have/can fit!
+You will live in these so if you have 7, bring 7 (one for everyday)

-- Coverups (1-3) - like I said, you'll spend all day everyday in a bikini so bring a handful of coverups to switch between.
-Shopbop, O'Neill, ASOS, Blue Life
+COVERUPS - like I said, you'll spend all day everyday in a bikini so bring a handful of coverups to switch between.
+Bring 1-3 of these

-- Light jacket - depending on the route and time of year it can be cold, especially while sailing.
-I own and love this one by Tularosa and this embroidered one might be a bit fancy but it's gorgeous
+LIGHT JACKET - depending on the route and time of year it can be cold, especially while sailing

-- White party outfit - most, if not all, routes have a white party so make sure to bring an all white outfit!
+WHITE PARTY OUTFIT - Most, if not all, routes have a white party so make sure to bring an all white outfit!
+I believe they call this "Riviera Chic" now

 As I said above, most days you probably won't even put makeup on and many days the only shower you'll get will be off the back of the boat.
 You'll spend your days in sunglasses and bikinis so bring some fun lip colors and get ready for the most low maintenance week of your life!